New Grosvenor Stadium: Drumbo Park Stand

-The Drumbo Park Stand is operated independently by Drumbo Park Greyhound Racing and is not open to spectators during football matches, in turn this is the only area of the ground open during greyhound racing and is accessed from the opposite side of the stadium from the main football facilities.
+The Drumbo Park Stand was operated independently by Drumbo Park Greyhound Racing and is not open to spectators during football matches, in turn this was the only area of the ground open during greyhound racing and was accessed from the opposite side of the stadium from the main football facilities.
 This is the newest stand in the stadium, having been built in 2008 and is purpose built for greyhound racing with an indoor, glass-fronted spectator restaurant making up the majority of the stand with a small spectator paddock outside to the front.
-The restaurant is a la carte and offers seating for 250 racegoers with Tote operators on hand for betting.
-Spectators need to book in advance to ensure a seat or they can stand in the front paddock, which accommodates 750 spectators and has bookmakers booths trackside.
+The restaurant was a la carte and offered seating for 250 racegoers with Tote operators on hand for betting.
+Spectators needed to book in advance to ensure a seat or could stand in the front paddock, which accommodated 750 spectators and had bookmakers booths trackside.